Exiv2/exiv2/CONTRIBUTING.md

 Below we outline the recommended steps in the code contribution workflow.
-We use `your-username` to refer to your username on GitHub, `exiv2_upstream` is used when we set the upstream remote repository for Exiv2 (we could have picked any name by try to avoid already used names like, in particular, `origin` and `master`), and we use the name `my_first_pr_branch` for the branch that we create (eg., the branch name should reflect the code change being made).
+We use `your-username` to refer to your username on GitHub, `exiv2_upstream` is used when we set the upstream remote repository for Exiv2 (we could have picked any name by try to avoid already used names like, in particular, `origin` and `master`), and we use the name `my-new-feature` for the branch that we create (eg., the branch name should reflect the code change being made).

 **Important**: If your PR lives for a long time, then don't press the button _Update branch_ in the Pull Request view, instead follow the steps below, as that avoids additional merge commits.